 Exercise Time

-Along with a nutritious diet and feeding schedule, a healthy level of exercise is essential for weight control.
-Here are some beneficial things you can do:
+A healthy level of exercise is essential for weight control.
+Here are some things you can do:

 Bigger Cage

-More living space gives birds room to explore.
-Over the weeks and months, parrots will expend more energy by exercising more frequently, which keeps their weight under control.
+More living space gives parrots room to explore.
+Parrots expend more energy by moving around more often, keeping their weight under control.

 Dancing